mattsouth/vagrant-dpuk-node/README.md

-This vagrant project will install a generic DPUK XNAT instance to a local virtualbox VM.
-A generic DPUK XNAT install consists of multiple constituent parts:
+This vagrant project will help setup a DPUK XNAT Node instance to a local virtualbox VM.
+A DPUK XNAT Node install includes multiple constituent parts:

 * java7
 * tomcat7